theakshai/AjApp/README.md

 # AjApp

-A anonymouse app to only listening songs.
+A anonymouse app to only listening preview of the songs added by admin.
 Currently under building.